DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ```

 The code should speak by itself.
 When the mouse is down, we change the color
-of the light to something orange, and we set the state to **Burning**.
+of the light to something orangish, and we set the state to **Burning**.

-Let's modulate the intensity of the light to create a smooth transition:
+We also need to increase the intensity of the light to saturate the color.
+The
+insensity needs to be smoothly (but quickly) interpolated:

 _index.js_